Naft Masjed Soleyman F.C.: Lower leagues

-Naft was promoted to the Azadegan League in 2010 after a successful season in the 2nd Division.
+Naft was promoted to the Azadegan League in 2010 after a season in the 2nd Division.
 In the 2013–14 season Naft Masjed Soleyman finished first in the table with 12 wins and 7 draws and were promoted to the Persian Gulf Pro League.
 Naft Masjed Soleyman became the first team from the city of Masjed Soleyman to compete in the best league of Iran.

 Persian Gulf Pro League

 Before the start of the season, the National Iranian Oil Company improved the Behnam Mohammadi Stadium to meet 2014–15 Persian Gulf Pro League conditions.
 In their Persian Gulf Pro League (PGPL) match Naft tied 0–0 against Saipa.
-Naft won its first ever PGPL match in a 2–1 victory against Foolad on 3 October 2014.
 At the end of the season Naft finished last in the league and was relegated to the Azadegan League.

 Naft Masjed Soleyman made it back to the Persian Gulf Pro League in April 2018 after finishing as champions of the Azadegan League.